-I am truly honored to represent the hard working men and women of the Rialto Police Department.
+I am truly humbled and honored to be the new City of Rialto Police Chief.
+I am very proud to represent all of the hard working men and women of the Rialto Police Department and the Community we serve.

-As we enter 2015, we have a lot to be proud of in terms of crime and public safety.
-In 2013, Rialto experienced significant decreases in crime.
+As we enter 2016, we have a lot to be proud of in terms of crime and public safety.
+In 2015, the Rialto Police Department was awarded the International Chiefs of Police “Excellence in Law Enforcement Research Award” which recognizes law enforcement agencies that demonstrate excellence in conducting and using research to improve police operations and public safety.
+The award criteria focuses on the uniqueness of research, quality research, leadership, partnerships, and performance monitoring.
+In 2015 Rialto experienced significant decreases in crime.
 Violent crime was down 14.93% and property crime was down significantly over 20.21%.
-In 2014, this trend continued with violent crime down 21.00% and property crime down 20.00%; with an overall decrease in Part One Crime of 20.5%.
+In 2015, this trend continued with violent crime down 24.42% and property crime down 20.94%; with an overall decrease in Part One Crime of 22.68%.
 Additionally, we are continuing to see a drop in our juvenile crime.
-A three year analysis since the inception of the PRIDE Platoon Program has shown that weapon-related arrests decreased 60%, violent crime arrests decreased 53%, property crime arrests decreased 26%; with overall juvenile arrests down 40%.
+A four year analysis since the inception of the PRIDE Platoon Program has shown that weapon-related arrests decreased 60%, violent crime arrests decreased 53%, property crime arrests decreased 26%; with overall juvenile arrests down 40%.

-We will look forward to new and innovative projects to include a department radio show, the implementation of a new gang reduction and education program (CAL-GRIP) focusing on our youth, a new program geared towards educating our community members on the importance of keeping our neighborhoods safe by reporting crime, and focusing on school safety and youth interaction by increasing the number of School Resource Officers.
+We will continue to move forward and look for new innovative projects to include a department radio show, the implementation of a new gang reduction and education program (CAL-GRIP) focusing on our youth, a new program geared towards educating our community members on the importance of keeping our neighborhoods safe by reporting crime, and focusing on school safety and youth interaction by increasing the number of School Resource Officers who are on the campuses and Police Officers who are in the classrooms teaching and interacting with our students.

 We will continue to share resources with our neighboring cities (Regionalized SWAT and Air Support Programs), along with pursuing state and federal grants for police safety and emergency equipment, technology projects, school safety, youth accountability and gang reduction programs.